Learn how a strong food and beverage production strategy can help you scale operations, protect product quality and deliver long-term ROI.

-1. Prioritize food safety in your facility
+1. Prioritize food safety in your food and beverage production strategy

 Producing food products that are safe to eat is still your most important consideration.
 One misstep regarding safety can put a company out of business, derailing all your efforts.
 This was front and center in 2007 when pet food was contaminated with melamine, a toxic chemical added to feed that led to dog and cat illness and death.
 More than 150 brands pulled their products from the shelves and the FDA soon brought in the Food Safety and Modernization Act (FSMA).
 As we found with our 2022 Horizons: Pet Food Report, pet food companies are aiming for the same hygienic and safety standards as their human food counterparts.
 So how do you protect the health of the consumer as well as your brand?

 Safety starts with preventing allergens and pathogens from getting into the final product.
 This can be accomplished by following best practices in sanitary and hygienic facility design.
 Sanitary or hygienic design often starts with a cleaning plan, a schedule for manufacturing, and a wise choice of materials of construction (MOC).
 For example, equipment may need to be made of stainless steel that can resist high pressure, hot water, and caustic soaps.
 Avoiding cross contamination is a matter of scheduling production runs to avoid overlap of non-compatible materials, and cleaning properly between runs.

 Contamination can also be avoided by optimizing facility and process design and choosing the right equipment to prevent allergens from getting into the final product.
 This is done by incorporating GMP elements into the building and the equipment, including segregating raw and cooked production areas with physical walls, and even separating air-handling systems.
 The separate areas may often have controlled access, and remediation such as boot wash stations before entering or leaving.
 This is often done for large facilities, or facilities that require high throughputs, so products containing separate allergens can be processed simultaneously.

 Segregate production of allergen-containing versions of the same food